savaro/apache-php/README.md

     ADD . /app
     RUN composer install

-- Replacing `git` with any dependencies that your composer packages might need
+- Replacing `git` with any dependencies that your composer packages might need.
 - Add your php application to `/app`